 FERPA requires that the District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, MCSD may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accord with District procedures.
-The primary purpose of directory information is to allow MCSD to include this type of information from your child's education records in certain school publications.
-Examples include but are not limited to:
+The primary purpose of directory information is to allow MCSD to include this type of information from your child's education records but are not limited to: